deepin-espanol/old-blog/pages/tutopost/tipografia.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-## Lato – A Sans Serif Typeface Family
+## Lato – Una familia tipográfica Sans Serif

 [<dfn>Lato</dfn>][4] is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic. »Lato« means »Summer« in Polish.
 In December 2010 the Lato family was published under the Open Font License by his foundry tyPoland, with support from Google.

 > <span class="teaser">I do not think of type as something that should be readable.
 It should be beautiful.</span><cite>[Ed Benguiat][3]</cite>